AngeloGith/TaxHunter/README.md

 # TaxHunter
-Plant Hunter Bot is a Perl script designed to scrape plant species data from World Flora Online.
+Plant Hunter is a Perl script designed to scrape plant species data from World Flora Online.
 It takes a list of species names from an input file and fetches details like the accepted name, status, order, family, and genus.

 # Features